danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             Args:
                 - df_tmp: The DataFrame containing the cumulative return data.
-                - security_class: A string indicating the security class type column ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
+                - security_class: A string representing the security class type column ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
-                - period: A string indicating the period type ('Year', 'Quarter', 'Month', 'Daily').
+                - period: A string representing the period type column ('Year', 'Quarter', 'Month', 'Daily').

             Returns:
                 - A DataFrame with new columns for drawdown and maximum drawdown.